rajeevlraman/Virtualization/assets/VirtualBox.md

 **VirtualBox**

 VirtualBox is a powerful open-source virtualization software developed by Oracle.
 It allows users to run multiple guest operating systems (OS) simultaneously on a single host machine.
-Here are its key features, pros, and cons:
+Here are its key features, pros, and cons:<br>
+most of my labs are in VirtualBox.

 **Features:**
 - **Cross-Platform:** VirtualBox runs on Windows, macOS, Linux, and Solaris, making it versatile for different environments.